newsuk/times-components/packages/article-paragraph/README.md

 simplifying the API. **In the future, this package will simply have a toggle for displaying a drop cap, and will display the first character as a drop cap when it is enabled.**

-We would like to support paragraph styling on Android when drop caps are enabled, but this is tricky and therefore it may take some time before support is implemented.

-We intend to add iOS support to this package.